While medications are not recyclable, responsible medication disposal is crucial for human and environmental health.

-Frequent Unwanted or Expired Medication Recycling Questions
+Frequent Medication Recycling Questions

 Can I flush medications down the drain?

 No, with a few exceptions.
 Putting unused medications down the drain or flushing them down the toilet may expose drinking water to the chemicals.
 Many of them cause ecological harm, and our current sewage treatment systems are not completely effective in removing all drugs from waterways.
 Though flushing medications may have been recommended in the past, it is now considered an improper disposal method.

 With that said, flushing is actually recommended in a few rare cases.
 Some drugs are fatal when ingested by others and you must dispose of them quickly before they can cause harm.
 Sometimes, flushing these meds down the drain is the quickest option.
 The FDA discusses this topic and provides a list of medications that should be flushed.

 How do I find a take-back program near me?